 Registration: Medical Board

 International application requirements

-The requirements for International applicants to be considered for admission to the medical course are:
+The requirements for International applicants to be considered for admission to the medical course are outlined in our handbook.

 The School will seek to provide access to early cultural support and assistance with colloquial Australian English.

 How to apply

 International students currently studying HSC, IB or NCEA level 3 at an Australian School should lodge their application online at UAC International.